-7. full-coverage undies: …because there will be a lot going on down there and mama needs the coverage.
+- The High-Rise Hipster: …because there will be a lot going on down there and mama needs the coverage.
 H&M also has a MAMA 3-pack of boy shorts.
 I had this pack and wore it during pregnancy and after!
 Very comfortable.
 I would consider going up one size, though, FYI.

-8. fuzzy and warm socks: my feet freeze every time I’m in the hospital.
+- Fuzzy Non-Skid Socks: my feet freeze every time I’m in the hospital.
 Can’t have that, now can we?
 Fuzzy, warm socks…the fluffier the better.
-These ‘Butter’ Slipper Socks say it in the name…butterrrrr…on your feet.
-I don’t know.
-Sounds nice to me.
+Now, I think hospitals usually provide you with a pair of socks, but I like to have some on-hand anyways.

-3. nursing bra: the soft cup kind or something that offers a bit more support – it’s really your preference.
-I prefer keeping it chill and loose for a while after having baby, so I usually go for soft cup, no underwire.
-I’m not usually trying to win any cleavage awards right after giving birth, so a nice bra that’s comfortable and does the job is okay by me…and awesome for throwing on under a nursing tank and slouchy sweater.
+- Pretty Nursing Bra: I prefer keeping it chill and loose for a while after having baby, so I usually go for soft cup, no underwire.
+I’m not usually trying to win any cleavage awards right after giving birth, so a nice bra that’s comfortable and does the job is okay by me…and awesome for throwing on under a nursing tank or whatever else.

-- 4. Nursing Tank: again with these, because they are so nice for layering under a slouchy tee or sweater…depending on the temps outside.
+- 4. Nursing Tank: again with these, because they are so nice for layering under a tee…if need be.
 I’m a fan of the 2-pack MAMA tanks from H&M.

-5. hat: because…hairs.
-I don’t usually spend too much time on my hair (ever), so…right after having a baby…hahaha.
-Yeh, nope.
+- Baseball Cap: because…hairs.
+I don’t usually spend too much time on my hair (ever), so…right after having a baby it’s not any better.
 Hat it is!
-It helps if it’s a cute one with a pom pom OR, if it’s warmer out, a baseball cap.

 There you have it.
 That’s what I currently have packed in my hospital bag, which…wow.
 I actually have my bag packed BEFORE the baby starts heading out.
 This is a big deal for me, ya’ll.
 I’m trying really hard not to wear any of it until the hospital, because then…yehhhhh.
 I’ll find myself without a packed bag (again).
 That would kind of defeat the purpose, I suppose.